 3rd stage – Figuring out if you want a Lawyer

-You can choose to represent yourself on a 1st DUI, get a public defender, or a private attorney.
-Unless you know a lot about DUI representing yourself is a bad idea.
+You can choose to represent yourself on a 1st DUI process, get a public defender, or a private defense attorney.
+Unless you know a lot about DUI representing yourself is a bad idea as there are various defense strategies tailored to specific situations.
 There is a trained prosecutor out to make a case against you.
-If you chose to hire a DUI Attorney for your services then you will want to ask about the fee structure of your representation.
-The last thing you want is to be caught by hidden costs.
-The fee structures for DUI Attorneys will include whether or not your representation will DMV, trial or post-conviction services and whether or not you want to use an expert for your case.
+If you chose to hire a DUI Attorney for your services then you will want to ask about the fee structure of your representation and make sure they have a passion for defense.
+The last thing you want is to be caught by hidden costs or a lame attorney.
+The fee structures for DUI Attorneys will include whether or not your representation will DMV, trial, or post-conviction services and whether or not you want to use an expert for your case.

 4th stage – DMV